joshua-holmes/docker-template-ruby-on-rails/README.md

 7. You can now upload your app to GitHub and then pull it down onto your server.
 Once on your server, go to `.docker/` directory in your server project repo and repeat step 2 above.
 This time, choose a secure password and set the correct variable to your chosen password.
 8. Now copy the master key from your local repo in `ror/config/master.key` and paste that key either into `ror/config/master.key` on your server repo, _or_ uncomment the `RAILS_MASTER_KEY` variable in the `.docker/.env` and paste the key in that line in on your server repo.

+## Operating
 **You can run your app now!!** Make sure Docker and Docker Compose are installed on your server, then **run `sudo docker compose up --build -d`** from your project's root directory to build the image on your server and run your app.
 To see your app, **visit `http://<YOUR_SERVERS_PUBLIC_IP>:<PORT>`**.
 To take down your app, run `sudo docker compose down`.
 If your app is running and you've made changes to it and want to update the app on the server, I've included a useful script that will automatically run `git pull`, bring your app offline, rebuild the static frontend files, rebuild the Docker image, and bring it back online, all in one command! **Simply run `bin/update-app`** from the root directory of your project.

+***Warning:*** *When you run your app, the command line will tell you it is running on port 3000, even if this is not true.
+Just don't fall for it's tricks and visit the port you specified earlier.
+It is referring to the internal Docker port, not the external one which is the one you use when you visit your app.*

+***Another warning:*** *You may need to enable the port on your server firewall before being able to view the app by directly typing in the IP address and port in your browser.
+If you use Nginx or Apache, changing firewall settings will not be necessary because all traffic typically comes in through port 80 or 443, then is redirected to your app's port internally.*

 ## Where To Go Next
 If you are new to VPS server deployment and are wondering how you get your domain name connected, and more, here are some next steps to look into: